 Residential HVAC Installation, Repair & Maintenance

-Thrasher’s Heating & Air, Inc., is dedicated to bringing quality HVAC services to residents in and around Greenville, South Carolina.
+Thrasher’s Heating & Air, Inc., is dedicated to bringing quality HVAC services to residents in and around Greenville, SC.
 We proudly offer affordable services including HVAC repair, air conditioning repair, ac installation, furnace repair, heat pump repair, HVAC maintenance, and more.
 As a family owned and operated company, we know the importance of customer satisfaction.
 That is why we work closely with our customers to make sure they are getting the work they need done at competitive pricing.
 We even offer financing options for those who qualify.
 Contact us today to schedule an appointment or to get a quote on your HVAC repairs.

 Air Conditioning and Heating always seem to go on the fritz when you need them most.
 Don’t let your family suffer through when you can give Thrasher’s Heating & Air a call right away.
 Our NATE® Certified technicians will come out and diagnose any issues you are having with your HVAC unit and access the repairs you will need.
 There are no hidden fees; we will always go over your options up front.